top of page

 Freddie-1-highres jpg.jpg

 Prior to joining AE, Freddie served as Literary Manager of the Alliance Theatre (recipient of the 2007 Regional Theatre Tony Award), where he served as dramaturg for around 30 productions.
-He has developed new plays around the country with the Playwrights' Center, Kennedy Center, New Group, Page 73 and Jewish Theatre of the South, working with writers including Joshua Harmon, Michael Lew, Kenneth Lin, Lindsey Ferrentino, Marco Ramirez and John Patrick Shanley.
-He has received the Elliot Hayes Award for Dramaturgy from the Literary Managers and Dramaturgs of the Americas.
+He has developed new plays around the country with the Playwrights' Center, Kennedy Center, New Group, Page 73 and Jewish Theatre of the South, working on new work projects with playwrights including Joshua Harmon, Michael Lew, Kenneth Lin, Lindsey Ferrentino, Marco Ramirez, Jen Silverman and John Patrick Shanley.

 bottom of page